Jobs and growth generated by industrial biotechnology in Europe

 The IB sector is becoming an increasingly important source of employment in the chemical and pharmaceutical sector.
 As of 2013, the share of IB related employment in total chemicals and pharmaceutical amounted to about 5%.
 Assuming employment in these two sectors will remain stable, as has been observed over the past years, and combining this with the expected positive growth of IB employment, the share of IB based employment in these two sectors is anticipated to increase to between 10% and 15% by 2030, highlighting the importance of IB for maintaining employment in these key strategic EU sectors.
 The IB market in the EU is expected to contribute between €57,5 billion and €99,5 billion to the European Economy by 2030.

-Read the report on your screen or download a PDF copy below.
+Read the full report below.
 A summary version is also available here.